GenericSomeone/dead-repo/README.md

 All missiles and bombs need resprites and cells (but especially t2 and t3 bombs) (in progress...)

+Baseplate needs resprite (this is a v5 weapon sprite for a turret mech but looks too much like a cyclone in turret form)

 T1, T2, and T3 support units need cells

 Recolor the support tree to a different shade of green

-Resprite the unit weapons
+Add weapon sprite for support t4 and resprite support t5's weapon

-Resprite support units to not be the same shape as vanilla units
+Resprite support t3 and support t5 to not be the same shape as mega and oct (respectively)

 Add more comments